Heatmap Analysis: Top 5 Web Pages to Pay Your Attention To

 Knowing what draws the attention of your visitors can assist in making necessary amendments to fuel conversions.

-- whether or not your visitors are liking the blog posts.
+- If visitors are liking your blog posts.

-- Page elements which may be distracting the visitors.
+- Page elements that may be distracting the visitors.

 - Smart ways to declutter the page to make important elements, such as CTAs, clearly visible.